PostHog/posthog.com/contents/handbook/people/hiring-process/devrel-hiring.md

 An DevRel SuperDay usually looks like this (_there is a degree of flexibility due to time zone differences)_:

-*   Kick-off and ideation session with [Phil](/handbook/company/team#phil-leggetter-developer-relations) where we'll define the specific deliveravles for the Super
+*   Kick-off and ideation session with [Phil](/handbook/company/team#phil-leggetter-developer-relations) where we'll define the specific deliverables for the Super Day.
+These will most likely include:
+    * GitHub repo with code and README (we'll create and setup a private)
+    * Written or video tutorial
-*   Time to focus on the task, we can provide support via your personal slack channel
+*   Time to focus on the task, we can provide support via your personal Slack channel
 *   On days where we have company-wide meetings, we will invite you along to that and give you a chance to introduce yourself.
 On days without company wide meetings, we will arrange for you to meet a few members of our team for a casual lunch/coffee break
 *   Depending on the time zone, we might arrange a wrap up session at the end of the day

-You can expect to hear back from us within 2 working days of your SuperDay.
+You can expect to hear back from us within two working days of your SuperDay.
 We will also make the payment for your SuperDay as soon as possible.

 If we decide to make you an offer, we will most likely arrange a call to discuss feedback and next steps.